 Balance of Payment

-(incl. shipping) Settlement in full prior to dispatch of Goods
+(incl. shipping) Settlement is due in full prior to dispatch of Goods upon confirmation by Ark Marine Limited that the goods are ready.

 Alternatively and upon application with our agreement, the Survey may be undertaken upon payment of the survey fee alone.